 Morning sessions are two weeks long and academic in nature, mostly math (as the title says), plus a rigorous class in the design of tabletop games.

-Afternoon sessions run one week, and are committed to art and craft projects.
+Afternoon sessions run one or two weeks, and are hands-on practice and lab sessions.

 Welcome to home schooling with the Annandale School.
 Dr. Rebecca has homeschooled her son since the third grade.
 We work with new homeschoolers and veterans.
 Our home school schedule includes home school only events and classes, and of course home schoolers are welcome at all our regular events and classes, and as tutoring students.
 We can work with home school parents to craft your home school plans.
 We host events for the home school community, including information events, home school field trips, and our free home school game club.
 We specialize in providing home schoolers with math, science, and writing support.